 First of all, video isn’t as intimidating as I thought it would be.
 I plan to continue using live video both for my Twitter chat responses as well as to introduce my new blog posts.
 Stay tuned – you may also see some social media best practice demos from me in the near future.

 Second, GIFs are actually super easy to make, and can really add a lot of value to my audience!
 I look forward to strategizing how else to use GIFs in both my own social media as well as posts on my company pages.
+Learn how to make your own GIFs from photos, videos, and a screen recording here.

 In conclusion, getting out of your comfort zone can be hard sometimes, but there can be big advantages to doing something new.